AviadHayumi/MySummaries/nodeJS.md

 error in js is an object.

-when error occurs we have diffrent ways to handle it :
+when error occurs we have different ways to handle it :

-- if the code is syncornized put it in try catch and handle execption,
+- if the code is synchronized put it in try catch and handle exception,
 - if code is async use then() catch() or try catch (with async await syntax)
-- use middleware to handle this excpetions
+- use middle ware to handle this exceptions

 we can redirect user to error page , tell the user what was wrong in input

-if you want to create middleware for error just add another argument
+if you want to create middle ware for error just add another argument

 ```javascript
 app.use((error,req,res,next)=> {